Climate change and resilience: Community center promotes renewable energy in Beira

 “We must focus on the production of renewable energy.
 We cannot continue with fossil fuels.
 It is a global issue,” said Leonel.

-In 2016, he was hired as a technician by the Beira City to manage the production of the new Multifunctional Community Centre for Renewable Energy in Munhava neighbourhood, the first of its kind in Mozambique, where he has been working ever since.
+In 2016, he was hired as a technician by Beira Municipality to manage the production of the new Multifunctional Community Centre for Renewable Energy in Munhava neighbourhood, the first of its kind in Mozambique, where he has been working ever since.

 Through this partnership, the Multifunctional Community Centre for Renewable Energy was built as an example of how infrastructure and public spaces can be resilient while embracing sustainability.
 In addition, local renewable energy production came as one of the accessible and sustainable solutions for the community to generate energy and income.
 The centre provides a living space for residents, and has common areas to hold community events, seminars, meetings and weddings, as well as providing shelter in times of emergency.